microsoft/vscode-docs/blogs/2019/05/23/strict-null.md

 The point of this effort was never to eliminate 100% of the strict null errors in VS Code—which would be extremely difficult, if not impossible—but to prevent the vast majority of common strict null related errors.
 It also was a good chance to clean up our code and make it safer to refactor.
 Getting 95% of the way there was acceptable for us.

 You can find our entire strict null checking plan and its execution [on GitHub](https://github.com/Microsoft/vscode/issues/60565).
 All members of the VS Code team along with many external contributors were involved in this effort.
-As the driver of this work, I made the most strict null related fixes, but it still only took up around a quarter of my engineering time.
+As the driver of this work, I made the most strict null related fixes, but it only took up around a quarter of my engineering time.
 There was certainly a bit of pain along the way, including some annoyance that many strict null regressions were only caught by continuous integration after checkin.
-The strict null work also did introduce a few new bugs.
+The strict null work also introduced a few new bugs.
 However, considering the amount of code changed, things went remarkably smoothly.

-The [change that finally enabled strict null checking](https://github.com/microsoft/vscode/commit/7d0e64f5ec69c1452bcf227692768db45b8d6334#diff-9f6a7f86a587bb89b022817ce9f353f5
-) for the whole VS Code codebase was rather anti-climactic: it fixed a few more code errors, deleted `tsconfig.strictNullChecks.json`, and set `"strictNullChecks": true` in our main `tsconfig`.
+The [change that finally enabled strict null checking](https://github.com/microsoft/vscode/commit/7d0e64f5ec69c1452bcf227692768db45b8d6334#diff-9f6a7f86a587bb89b022817ce9f353f5) for the whole VS Code codebase was rather anti-climactic: it fixed a few more code errors, deleted `tsconfig.strictNullChecks.json`, and set `"strictNullChecks": true` in our main `tsconfig`.
 The lack of drama was exactly as planned.
 And with that, VS Code was strict null checked!

 ## Conclusion